schibsted/udp-pipe/README.md

 __What is this?__

 UDP logserver.
-Purpose is to collect excessive logging and save it to file without latency.
+Purpose is to collect excessive logging and have plugins take action on the incoming messages.

+Standard plugins are:

+- file_logger.js : Save messages to file in JSON format.
+This is used for logging and importing into Splunk.
+-

 __Why this?__

 An UDP logger removes the latency from connecting to a server or writing to a filehandle.
 We then stream the file into a tool like Splunk.
 That way we can store both formats for future tools.

 __How does this work?__